DJ200148/ECS150-P2/REPORT.md

 ---
 ## Uthread Implementation

-Our uthread library has two global queues, ready_Q and exited_Q, which hold threads that are ready to run and threads that have finished running.
-`curr_thread` keeps track of the currently running thread.
+Our uthread library has two global queues, ready_Q and zombie_Q, which hold threads that are ready to run and threads that have finished running.
+It is important to keep these items as global queues becaue they need to be acceed by all functions and we dont want to lose the data when the thread leaves the function.
+Global varible, `curr_thread` keeps track of the currently running thread that isnt stored in the ready queue.
+The `idle_thread` is used to store the thread that our `main` process is running, this thread is in charge of dealing with the zombie threads and freeing their memory.
+Then it will also wait till all other threads have completed before exiting the mulitthread process.

 The `uthread_current()` function returns a pointer to the currently running thread.
 The `uthread_create()` function creates a new thread and adds it to the